ceford/j4xdemos-data-jdocmanual/manuals/developer/en/advanced-administrator/http-header-management.md

 <!-- Filename: J4.x:Http_Header_Management / Display title: Http Header Management -->

-Joomla!
-4.0 Tutorial
-How to Use the New HTTP Header Management in Joomla 4.0
+## How to Use the New HTTP Header Management in Joomla 4.0

-As of Joomla 4.0, Joomla introduced an HTTP Header Management System.
-This System is designed to help site owners to configure the HTTP Security Headers from the Backend
+As of Joomla 4.0, Joomla introduced an HTTP Header Management System designed to help site owners to configure the HTTP Security Headers from the backend

 In this tutorial, you will find information on how to set up this new system on your site.